The Mobius2 math format

 ** The units of the arguments to a (comparison) operator must be of the same unit.
 It produces a dimensionless boolean result.

 **** With exponentiation, the unit of the left hand side is raised to the power of the right hand side if it is possible.
-It is possible if the left hand side is dimensionless or if it can be determined that the right hand side is a constant integer or rational value.
+It is possible if the left hand side is dimensionless or if it can be determined at compile time that the right hand side is a constant integer or rational number.

 Unary operator